Funeral Services COVID -19 Emergency Measures

 Please be aware that the attendance of any service must be as low as possible to ensure a safe distance of at least 2 meters (6ft) can be maintained between individuals.

-Those not in the same household must sit apart from each other.
+- Those not in the same household must sit apart.

 For information about an individual funeral, we will direct you to the Funeral Director making the arrangements.